mmann1123/pyGIS/_sources/docs/e_interpolation.md

   display_name: Python 3
   language: python
   name: python3
+myst:
   html_meta:
     "description lang=en": "Learn how to interpolate spatial data using python.
 Interpolation is the process of using locations with known, sampled values (of a phenomenon) to estimate the values at unknown, unsampled areas."
-  "keywords": "python, spatial, interpolation, vector, shapefile" "property=og:locale": "en_US"
+    "keywords": "python, spatial, interpolation, vector, shapefile"
+    "property=og:locale": "en_US"
 ---